-Report cards with each student's grades or performance and absences in each class or subject are issued at least every six or nine weeks.
+Report cards with each student's performance and absences in each class or subject are issued at least every six or nine weeks.

-Report cards are issued for students in prekindergarten every 12 weeks, for students in kindergarten-grade 5 every nine weeks, and for students in grades 6-12 every six weeks.
+Report cards are issued for students in prekindergarten-grade 5 every nine weeks, and for students in grades 6-12 every six weeks.
 A parent/teacher conference will be scheduled, upon request, if a student receives a failing grade on the report card, or if a parent questions the grade.
-Additionally, grades are available for viewing through the Parent Portal
+Additionally, grades are available for viewing through the Parent Portal https://teams.seguin.k12.tx.us/selfserve/EntryPointHomeAction.do?parent=true.

-$\underline{https://teams.seguin.k12.tx.us/selfserve/EntryPointHomeAction.do?parent=\underline{true}.$